Code of Conduct

 - Submitting an exam answer that is virtually verbatim to that of another student, or willfully allowing other students to copy one's own exam answers

 - Communicating with another student or using a resource (e.g., the Internet) when taking an in-class or take-home exam, where the instructor has explicitly stated in writing that such communication or resource usage is impermissible.

-If you have questions about the code of conduct or want to file a complaint, please contact the MBA Program Director.
+If you have questions about the code of conduct or want to file a complaint, please contact the Assistant Dean, Full-Time MBA Program.